 The company claims its vehicle computers will increase computing power in vehicles by a factor of 1,000 by the start of the next decade enabling autonomous driving, electrification, and connectivity.

-Bosch re-organized its ADAS segments to strengthen its position
+Bosch will re-organize its Mobility Solutions division and to strengthen its position in ADAS

 Major Automotive Suppliers aim to secure their position as leading providers of automated driving solutions.
 They are also looking to become providers of Mobility solutions and focus on Software and AI.
 These forces sparked a strong uptake in the re-organization of ADAS segments of major Suppliers in 2020.

 To capitalize on the market opportunity for Automated Driving Software, Bosch created a new division called Cross-Domain Computing Solutions, which started operation in January 2021.
 The division pulls together the company’s software experts.
 What’s more, Bosch’s Mobility Solutions business sector will be reorganized from January 1, 2024.

 Boschs’s Readiness in Level 4 Autonomous Driving by 2030

 There are a number of criteria crucial for suppliers in order to compete in Level 4 Automated Driving.
 Auto2x examines the availability of technological building blocks for Level 4-Highway, which controls the full-driving tasks without a need from the driver to access transfer of control.